vishalverma9572/QuizMaster/README.md

 ## Contribution

 Contributions are welcome!
 Please fork the repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.
+For detailed Info refer to [Contribution.md](/Contribution.md).

 ## License